Everything you Need to Know about Hiking The Wave in Arizona

 Hiking The Wave: Trail Basics

 Most people access the Wave from the Wire Pass Trailhead located in North Coyote Buttes permit area of the Vermilion Cliffs National Monument.
-The trail consists primarily of sand and red rock, and aside from the harsh desert heat and dry conditions, the 5.2-mile round trip hike is doable by anyone in decent shape.
+The trail consists primarily of sand and red rock, and aside from the harsh desert heat and dry conditions, the 5.2-mile round trip hike is considered a moderate trail.
+Part of the trail is cross-country, so you should have a map and a basic understanding of navigation skills.

-Here is a Google map of the area and the trail:
+Here is a Google Map someone created of the Wave hike.

 How to get a Permit for the Wave